webix-hub/gitbook-webix-jet/details/views.md

 export default Toolbar;
 ```

-For more details on view navigation, [read the dedicated article](../basic/navigation.md).
+For more details on view navigation, [read the "Navigation" article](../basic/navigation.md).

 ### <span id="ui">this.ui(view)</span>